 I have now visited Zaragoza twice.
 It’s the 5th biggest city in Spain and sits in the Northern Aragon region of the Country and from both of these visits I have found it to be a wonderful place to take a city break, especially if you want to see a real and authentic side of Spain, and let’s face it, who wouldn’t want to do that?

 Zaragoza is full of museums and religious sites so if you like this sort of thing then it’s perfect for you.
 If you’re not so keen on this then there’s still a lot to do as you’ll see below!
-From checking out street art to tasting amazing chocolate to exploring beautiful parks you can easily spend 2-3 days having a chilled break in Zaragoza.
+From checking out street art to tasting amazing chocolate and tapas, to exploring beautiful parks you can easily spend 2-3 days having a relaxed and cultured city break in Zaragoza.

-If you’re wondering how to plan your day’s in Zaragoza be sure to check out my post- 48Hour Guide to the Cultural Spanish City of Zaragoza & A Full Guide to Zaragoza, Spain
+If you’re wondering how to plan your day’s in Zaragoza be sure to check out my posts- 48Hour Guide to the Cultural Spanish City of Zaragoza & A Full Guide to Zaragoza, Spain

 This Basilica is Zaragoza’s iconic building and it’s not hard to see why, not only is it huge but it’s beautiful!
 Although it’s very impressive from the outside you must go inside too because it’s stunning!
 It holds paintings from Goya, a famous painter from the Aragon region.
 There are regular services that you can observe and local’s pop into the Basilica all the time giving it a very speical feel.